rlbond86/cwbot/documentation/readme.txt

 4. Contact Info
 ---------------

 For more information, kmail RLBond86.
-If you like the bot, please donate some Mr. As in appreciation.